bitzhuwei/CSharpGL/CSharpGL4/readme.md

 2. Hide/Show system's cursor in GLCanvas.
 3. fix: update UIRoot's size when scene is resized.
 4. TransformComponent is no longer a field member in SceneObject.
-5. IModelSpace transform a model from model's sapce to world's space.
+5. IWorldSpace transform a model from model's sapce to world's space.

 ## v1.0.5.1:
 1. TextureUpdater allows for updating texture's content.